robertialenti/Bike-Share/README.md

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/average_daily_ridership.png" width="425" height="250">

 Next, I plot average daily ridership by day of the week in 2024.
-In line with _a priori_ expectations, Saturday and Friday are the most popular days for bikesharing.
+In line with a priori expectations, Saturday and Friday are the most popular days for bikesharing.

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/average_daily_ridership_dayofweek.png" width="425" height="250">

 Finally, I plot the number of active Bixi stations over time, only in months in which the service is operating.
 Note that, in the winter of 2023, Bixi piloted a project whereby it operated around 150 stations in the city's core.
-In 2024, the rideshare service claimed to be operating around 900 stations.
+In 2024, the rideshare service operated around 900 stations.

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/number_stations.png" width="425" height="250">